The Woodbine Improvement Association

 Claimed: "Bylaws were 'completely re-written and approved by the entire membership'"

-Reality: Member-approved bylaws cannot create obligations for non-members
+This site's analysis: Member-approved bylaws cannot create obligations for non-members

 Claimed: "'Majority vote of the members... is our authority, along with Attorneys that checked our wording'"

-Reality: Any lot owner has standing to enforce deed restrictions regardless of any association
+This site's analysis: Any lot owner has standing to enforce deed restrictions regardless of any association

 Claimed: "'The Code Restrictions is not part of the by-laws but they can only be enforced by an Association by-laws'"

-Reality: Withholding bylaws from non-members violates MCL 450.2487 — the WIA is an incorporated Michigan nonprofit
+This site's analysis: Withholding bylaws from non-members violates MCL 450.2487 - the WIA is an incorporated Michigan nonprofit

 Claimed: "Membership required to receive copies of bylaws"

-Reality: Attorney review claim is unverified
+This site's analysis: Attorney review claim is unverified

 Claimed: "The Improvement Association 'was established on January 1, 2009'"